snowstormnight/Cache-Blend-CUDA/fusor.md

 #### Attention Deviation Monitoring

-Computes the attention deviation (Δattn) between fused KV and full prefill for quality assurance.
+Computes the attention deviation between fused KV and full prefill for quality assurance.
 If deviation exceeds thresholds, the recompute ratio can be dynamically increased.

 ---